Joyastick/melee-pc-TagFighter/README.md

-# Tag Fighter
+# MeleeXKO - Melee Tag Fighter

 **Alpha, for testing only.** A gameplay mod for Super Smash Bros.
-Melee (NTSC-U 1.02) adding a 2-vs-2 tag mode: each human "point" fighter can call in a partner "assist" fighter mid-match, similar to *Pokémon Trainer* switching or *Marvel vs. Capcom*-style assist calls, instead of Melee's normal 1-life-per-slot model.
+Melee (NTSC-U 1.02) adding a 2-vs-2 tag mode: each human "point" fighter can call in a partner "assist" fighter mid-match, similar to *Marvel vs. Capcom* switching or *2XKO*-style assist calls, instead of Melee's normal 1-life-per-slot model.
 The mod lives almost entirely in [`src/melee/mod/`](src/melee/mod), layered as a thin, largely non-matching addition on top of the real, already-decompiled game code rather than a fork